-Figure 10.3.: Our fit assuming that the P-GRB is predominant.
+Figure 8.3.: Our numerical simulation within scenario 1, assuming that GRB 050509b is a "genuine" short GRB, i.e. that the P-GRB is energetically predominant over the extended afterglow.
 The BAT data (crosses) are interpreted as the peak of the extended afterglow.
-In this case the predicted P-GRB (solid rectangle) total energy is more than twice the extended afterglow one.
-The dot-dashed line is the theoretical light curve in the 15-150 keV energy band, and the dashed one is the theoretical light curve in the 0.3-10 keV energy band.
-The dot-dashed horizontal line represents BAT threshold and the continuous horizontal one represents the XRT threshold.
+In this case, the predicted P-GRB (solid rectangle) total energy is more than twice the extended afterglow one.
+The solid line is the theoretical light curve in the 15-150 keV energy band, and the dashed one is the theoretical light curve in the 0.3-10 keV energy band.
+The dot-dashed horizontal line represents the BAT threshold and the solid horizontal one represents the XRT threshold.

-Figure 10.4.: Our fit assuming that the extended afterglow is predominant.
-In this case the predicted P-GRB (solid rectangle) is less then twice the extended afterglow.
-We fit the BAT data (crosses) as the P-GRB and the extended afterglow fits the XRT data.
+Figure 8.4.: Our numerical simulation within scenario 2, assuming that the extended afterglow is energetically predominant over the P-GRB.
+In this case, the predicted P-GRB (solid rectangle) is less then twice the extended afterglow.
+We interpret the BAT data (crosses) as the P-GRB and the XRT data as the extended afterglow.
 The P-GRB has just 28% of the total energy.
 The double-dashed line is the theoretical light curve in the band 15-150 keV, and the dot-dashed line is the theoretical light curve in the band 0.3-10 keV.
 The two horizontal lines are from above to below: the BAT threshold and the XRT threshold.